 How long till I get my skates?

 This depends on availability in the European warehouse of Riedell.
-If your skates are available there, we can get them in Amsterdam in approximately 1 week.
-If the skates have to come from the USA, delivery time to Ginger Skates will take about 3 to 5 weeks.
+If your skates are available there, we can get them in Amsterdam in approximately 1 to 2 weeks.
+If the skates have to come from the USA, delivery time to Ginger Skates will take about 6 to 10 weeks.
 In any case, it is very rare that you come to our home shop for a fitting and leave with the pair you want.
 We almost always need to order for you.

 Do you also mount plates to boots that weren’t purchased at Ginger Skates?